 It is important to mention that with the recent Microsoft update, it is now possible to change the default behavior of Windows Point and Print, so that new and existing printer drivers can be installed and updated only by users with administrator privileges.

-However, the update does not cover all of them.
-So Microsoft this time and once again recommends it and the answer of the Print Spooler service on computers (head ache – cut head).
+However, the information does not cover everyone.
+So Microsoft this time and again proposes to stop and disable the Print Spooler service on computers (it hurts head - cut off the head).

 According to the Computer Emergency Response Team (CERT) by the Computer Emergency Response Team, users should also disable outbound SMB connectivity to avoid connecting to a shared printer.